Declarative Sentences: A Complete Guide + 10 Examples

 Top 6 types of declarative sentences

 Declarative sentences are one of the most common types of sentences we use in our communication.
-But it is further divided into 6 more types that make it more clear and effective.
+So, it is further divided into 6 more types to make writing clearer and more effective.
+Such as:

 1. Positive (affirmative) declarative sentences